nesi/support-docs/docs/Storage/Data_Transfer_Services/Download_and_share_CMIP6_data_(for_NIWA_researchers).md

 install command then synda will recognise the files to be already installed and will print the message

-[INFO: Nothing to install (matching files are already installed or waiting in the download queue)]{.s1}
+<span class="s1">INFO: Nothing to install (matching files are already
+installed or waiting in the download queue)</span>